-You can prevent this type of environmental damage by participating in a battery recycling program.
-By separating your batteries from ordinary household rubbish, valuable resources in batteries can be recycled into a range of new products like street lights and car parts.
+You can prevent this type of environmental damage by dropping your batteries off for free at the Albury Recycling Centre where they can be recycled into a range of new products like street lights and car parts.

 - AlburyCity Customer Service Centre